Becoming You With Julie

 • 1 stalk celery, finely chopped

-• 1 ½ teaspoon fine sea salt, divided (place in a small bowl for easy layering as you cook) + additional for pasta water
+• 1 ½ teaspoons fine sea salt, divided (place in a small bowl for easy layering)

 • 6 cloves garlic, minced

-• ½ cup dry white wine, I use Pinot Grigio OR vegetable broth
+• ½ cup dry white wine, Use a dry white like Pinot Grigio or Sauvignon Blanc.
+Or just use vegetable broth

 • 2 bay leaves